argoproj/argo-cd/docs/operator-manual/installation.md

 ## Core

-Argo CD Core installation is mainly deplying Argo CD in headless mode.
+The Argo CD Core installation is primarily used to deploy Argo CD in headless mode.
 This type of installation is most suitable for cluster administrators who independently use Argo CD and don't need multi-tenancy features.
 This installation includes fewer components and is easier to setup.
 The bundle does not include the API server or UI, and installs the lightweight (non-HA) version of each component.

 Installation manifest is available at [core-install.yaml](https://github.com/argoproj/argo-cd/blob/master/manifests/core-install.yaml).